 - 4.1 We propose that this review be carried out in three stages as set out below (subject to Council's approval).
 An indicative timeline is attached at Appendix 1, but it is possible that these dates may change as the review progresses.
-We anticipate that the whole process will take just over a year to complete. - 4.2 Similarly to previous reviews we propose that the standards be grouped into small profession groups of three or four professions. - 4.3 For this review we are proposing to remove Professional Liaison Groups from the process and to seek feedback on the standards from stakeholders through stakeholder engagement.
-We hope that this will enable the process to be more efficient and ensure consistency across the standards.
+We anticipate that the whole process will take just over a year to complete. - 4.2 Similarly to previous reviews we propose that the standards be grouped into small profession groups of three or four professions. - 4.3 For this review we are proposing to remove Professional Liaison Groups (PLGs) from the process and to seek feedback on the standards from stakeholders through stakeholder engagement.
+This engagement would be sufficiently robust enough to ensure that we deliver future SOPs which are fit for purpose, and would include face-to-face engagement with professional bodies and employers.
+In the event that any concerns are raised during stakeholder engagement that would suggest that PLGs are necessary, we would inform Council and revisit the need for PLGs.

+4.4 We hope that taking this approach will enable the process to be more efficient and ensure consistency across the standards.